-The American Carbon Registry (ACR) in 2010 approved the use of the Clean Development Mechanism (CDM)-approved consolidated afforestation and reforestation baseline and monitoring methodology AR-ACM0001 Version 5.0.0, "Afforestation and reforestation of degraded land," for developing an afforestion/reforestation (AR) project for registration on ACR.
-See http://americancarbonregistry.org/carbon-accounting/c
+ACR in 2010 approved the use of the Clean Development Mechanism (CDM)-approved consolidated afforestation and reforestation baseline and monitoring methodology AR-ACM0001 Version 5.0.0, "Afforestation and Reforestation of Degraded Land," for developing an afforestation/reforestation (A/R) project for registration on ACR.
+See https://acrcarbon.org/methodology/afforestation-and-reforestation-of-degraded-lands/.
+(AR-ACM0001 has since been retired by CDM and replaced by AR-ACM0003).